derollins/playNano/README.md

 pip install playnano
 ```

-Alternitavly clone the repository from GitHUb into a new folder:
+Alternitavly clone the repository from GitHub into a new folder:

 ```bash
 git clone https://github.com/derollins/playNano.git